BioZorb Lawsuit

 Plaintiffs argue that Hologic’s instructions for use (IFU) lack critical warnings about BioZorb’s slow or incomplete absorption and omit necessary information about increased radiation dosing risks, which can lead to visible skin damage.
 In marketing BioZorb as a space filler and cosmetic enhancer, Hologic is also accused of promoting off-label uses without disclosing the risks, potentially leading doctors to recommend the device without a full understanding of its safety profile.

-The manufacturer of the BioZorb, Hologic may well be required to compensation victims for injuries caused by BioZorb due to complication associated with the implant.
+The manufacturer of the BioZorb, Hologic, may well be required to provide settlement compensation to victims for injuries caused by BioZorb due to complications associated with the implant.
 Anyone who had the BioZorb implanted and subsequently suffered complications that were caused by defects in the design of the BioZorb or shortcomings in the instructions for the BioZorb can file a product liability and get financial compensation.

 A growing number of BioZorb lawsuits have already been filed across the country.
 Hundreds and possibly thousands more are expected to be filed moving forward as new patients suffer complications and injuries.